atrithakar/TypeIt/readme.md

 Steps to use this module:

+install by typing "npm i typeit" in command line

 open typeit.js

 In object named params, edit value of key 'strings' and add as many strings as you want to type.